Guilouz/FLSUN-S1-Open-Source-Edition/docs/insert-microsd-card-with-flsun-os-in-core-board.md

 - Make sure the printer is turned off.

-- Use the H2.0 hex wrench in the accessory box to remove the screws from the top cover of the printer.
+- Use the H2.0 Allen wrench in the accessory box to remove the screws from the top cover of the printer.

-- Use the H2.0 hex wrench in the accessory box to remove the screws above the screen:
+- Use the H2.0 Allen wrench in the accessory box to remove the screws above the screen:

     <img width="900" src="../assets/images/core-board-01.jpg">

-- Use the H3.0 hex wrench in the accessory box to remove the screws under the screen:
+- Use the H3.0 Allen wrench in the accessory box to remove the screws under the screen:

     <img width="900" src="../assets/images/core-board-02.jpg">